 - Click Yes when asked if you want to use Touch ID for future purchases.

 From now on, you will be able to use Touch ID to make purchases in the Mac App Store instead of having to enter your Apple ID password every time.

 Note: Just like using Touch ID on the iPhone, sometimes you'll have to manually enter your Apple ID password, so make sure you have a copy of it written down somewhere, or you have it stored in a password manager.

 If, for some reason, Touch ID isn't working for you in the Mac App Store, check out our troubleshooting guide.

-Do you have any questions about using the Touch Bar or Touch ID in the Mac App Store?
+Do you have any questions about using Touch ID in the Mac App Store?
 Put them in the comments and we'll help you out!